 Technically, it consists of a simple two-plate capacitor made from metal discs with a disc of glass as the dielectric.
 Think of it as a flattened Leyden jar1.
-The challenging part is not so much electrical as it is in assembling and mounting the components [See diagram in Figure 2].
+The challenging part is not so much electrical as it is in assembling and mounting the components.
+Refer to Figure 2.

 The large metal disc [MDL], glass disc [GD], and copper discharge ring [CDR] are identical in overall diameter.
 The smaller metal disc [MDS] is not critical but generally one-third the diameter of the large metal disc.
 The copper discharge ring is formed from one-quarter inch [ID] or larger tubing.
 Several short lengths of metallic conducting tape [MCT] — strategically placed at equidistant points — create an electrical connection between the large metal disc and the copper discharge ring.